Skip to main content

 By Ewan Moore

-Before we dive in properly, it's worth pointing out that there are actually many different types of trombone and tuba out there.
+Before we dive in properly, it's worth pointing out that there are many different types of trombones and tubas out there.
 These instruments have lots of variations, every specific type of trombone and tuba has its own common features that classify it as such.

 Read on to find out more about the differences in: